Risk-Sensitive Partially Observable Markov Decision Processes as Fully Observable Multivariate Utility Optimization problems: MDP with Multivariate Utility Function

-In this section, we describe a model for risk sensitive multi-objective sequential decision making \citep{bauerle2014, hernandez1996b, puterman2005} on a Borel state and action space with multiple cost and utility functions.
+In this section, we describe a model for risk sensitive multi-objective sequential decision making on a Borel state and action space with multiple costs and a multivariate utility function.
 The performance index is the expected multivariate utility, where each variable corresponds to a different running cost.
 As a generalization to the classical MDP model, we allow for the cost to depend on the subsequent state in addition to the current state-action pair.
-We thereby follow \citet{bauerle2014} and \citet{hernandez1996b}.
+We thereby follow and extend ideas from \citet{bauerle2014} and \citet{hernandez1996b}.